lbbrhzn/ocpp/README.md

 - The default host address '0.0.0.0' will listen to all interfaces on your home assistant server.

 ![image](https://user-images.githubusercontent.com/8673442/129494762-08052152-f057-4563-93b5-5aae810dfbfc.png)
 - Select which measurands you would like to become available as sensor entities.
+- Most chargers only support a subset of all possible measurands.
+This depends most on the Feature profiles that are supported by the charger.

 ![image](https://user-images.githubusercontent.com/8673442/129494804-cdff0dfb-a421-490c-af1e-e939f01455b4.png)